Anne Carter BSc (Hons) MSc PhD PGCEP SFHEA MRSB

 Emily Hall MA VetMB PGCAP SFHEA MRSB MRCVS

 I qualified as a veterinary surgeon in 2007 then spent seven years working in small animal primary care veterinary practice.
 In 2014 I made the leap into teaching, starting at a further education college in the midlands teaching animal health and welfare.
-In 2015 I moved to Nottingham Trent University to teach student veterinary nurses.
+In 2015 I moved to Nottingham Trent University to teach student veterinary nurses, and in 2021 I joined the LIVE team at the Royal Veterinary College teaching veterinary education.

 I am passionate about animal welfare and strongly believe we can do more to prevent many diseases and much suffering.
 I am currently researching canine heatstroke, particularly exertional heatstroke – heatstroke caused by exercise rather than confinement in a hot space like a car.